Issue 12, 2025

 Creative Commons BY license

-Archetype of hydrogen bonding observed in cationic dimers of carboxy-functionalized ionic liquids by means NMR solid state spectroscopy – Reminiscent of salt bridges, peptides and DNA
+An archetype of hydrogen bonding observed in cationic dimers of carboxy-functionalized ionic liquids by means of NMR solid state spectroscopy – reminiscent of salt bridges, peptides and DNA

 This article is licensed under a Creative Commons Attribution 3.0 Unported Licence.
 You can use material from this article in other publications without requesting further permissions from the RSC, provided that the correct acknowledgement is given.